vygr/ChrysaLisp/README.md

 Asm_Kernel
 ==========

 Asmembler x86_64 multi tasking kernel.
-Curently for OSX but will eventually run on Linux too.
+Curently for OSX/BSD but will eventually run on Linux too.

 Make with: